Vacation rentals in Ireland

 Outside the capital, each of the Republic of Ireland’s four provinces — Leinster, Munster, Connacht, and Ulster — certainly deliver the pastoral landscapes along with plenty of surprises.
 The culinary city of Cork claims on-trend bars, food halls, and even a museum dedicated to butter.
 On the rugged Atlantic coast, the Cliffs of Moher won’t disappoint sightseers, but you can also skip the crowds and chase outdoor adventures in wild national parks such as Ballycroy and Killarney.
 The longer you spend on this rainy rock, the more you realize how lucky the Irish really are.

 Ireland is truthfully quite drizzly, especially in winter.
 But its climate is also mild year-round.
 In fact, you’re likely to read it in the local news whenever temperatures dip below freezing or exceed 80 degrees Fahrenheit (26 degrees Celsius).
-Summer brings the most pleasant weather and, of course, the most crowds.
+Summer brings the most pleasant weather and, of course, the most crowds, making it a more competitive time to book a house for rent.
 The peak months of July and August are the sunniest, warmest, and driest.
 It’s the time of year for outdoor festivals, including gatherings dedicated to the republic’s alternative music as well as its active Irish trad folk music scene.
 Spring and fall are generally quieter and more overcast, with the exception of St. Patrick’s Day in March, celebrated with lively parades across the country.

 In Dublin’s city center, it’s easy to lose track of time wandering through the historic sites and museums, but don’t miss the action on the streets.
 Take a stroll along Grafton Street to visit local shops and the famous buskers known to perform here year-round.
 This pedestrian-only thoroughfare links St. Stephen’s Green to Trinity College.
 Its popularity means the street often gets crowded, though skip over a few blocks and you’ll find independent cafes and designer shops in areas like the Creative Quarter, emanating from Drury Street.